Hungry for more Regs & Eggs? Click here for previous editions.

 Want Regs & Eggs delivered fresh?
 Click here to sign up for our email list.

-In addition to making the MIPS requirements more challenging overall, CMS also finalized a policy ACEP supports that would ensure that most of you don’t have to focus your attention on the Promoting Interoperability category.
+- Definition of “Hospital-Based” for Groups: Speaking of MIPS, due to ACEP’s advocacy, going forward most of you will no longer need to report on one of its four performance categories— Promoting Interoperability—thereby significantly reducing your overall reporting burden.
 Currently, clinicians who are considered “hospital-based” as individuals are exempt from this category.
-However, if individual clinicians decide to report as a group, they lose the exemption status if a single group member does not meet the definition of “hospital-based.”
-ACEP has repeatedly argued this unfair policy penalizes hospital-based clinicians who work in multi-specialty groups.
-In a victory for ACEP and our members, CMS altered this policy starting in 2020 by exempting groups from the Promoting Interoperability category as long as 75 percent of individuals in the group meet the definition of hospital-based.
+However, before now, if individual clinicians decide to report as a group, they would lose the exemption status if a single group member does not meet the definition of hospital-based.
+In a victory for ACEP and our members, CMS announced in November that it was altering this policy starting in 2020 by exempting groups from the Promoting Interoperability category as long as 75 percent of individuals in the group meet the definition of hospital-based.

-Until next week, this is Jeffrey saying, enjoy reading regs with your eggs!
+Until next week, this is Jeffrey saying, enjoy reading regs with your New Year’s eggs!

 If you have any questions or want to weigh in on other regulatory items, feel free to email me: email@example.com.